TheBestTvarynka/tbt/content/posts/tauri-error-handling/index.md

 What about frontend?
 How are we going to handle the error?
 Let's start with the simplest solution:

-1. Move the `Error` type to a separate crate `common` which can be used on frontend and backend.
+1. Move the `Error` type to a separate `common` crate which can be used by frontend and backend.
 2. Expect `JsValue` to be parsed into `Result<String, Error>`.

 ```Rust